firoz-ahmad-likhon/influxdb-sql-rag/README.md

 - llama3.2
 - llama3-groq-tool-use

+## LLM Connection
+- OLLAMA

+## Memory
+Currently, the project supports the following memory savers and switching them in `.env` file.:
+- MemorySaver
+- PostgresSaver

 ## DEVELOPMENT
 1. Clone the repository.
 2. Copy the `.env.example` to `.env` and update the values as per your environment.